jamesnetherton/homehub-client/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=600)](https://opensource.org/licenses/MIT)

 A golang client that can interact with BT Home Hub routers.
 Refer to the [compatibility matrix](matrix.md) to see the firmware versions supported by each release.
-The master branch is currently proven against firmware version `SG4B1000B316`.
+The master branch is currently proven against firmware versions `SG4B1000B540` and `SG4B1A006100`.

 At present, only a small set of the available [APIs](xpath.go) have been implemented.